 Born into a family where Irish music and dance were part of the fabric of everyday life, learning songs from her older siblings was very much a part of Raney’s formative years.
 Colleen began her musical career with her oldest brother Mark, who studied with legendary singer and song collector Joe Heaney.
 After attaining her MFA in Acting from the University of Washington, and working as a professional actor for a decade, Colleen dove back into the traditional music world with her first album Linnet in 2008.
 Her 2013 release Here This is Home is without question one of the finest works in recent years.

-Colleen has toured extensively, both at home and abroad.
-Highlights have included The KVMR Grass Valley Celtic Festival, Maine Celtic Celebration, Winston-Salem Celtic Festival, Juan de Fuca Festival of the Arts, and Seattle’s respected Northwest Folklife Festival, where she was a regular performer from 1980 to 2013.
+Colleen has toured extensively, both at home and abroad, and spent two months in 2017 singing for Irish-American supergroup Solas on their farewell tour.
+Other highlights have included The KVMR Grass Valley Celtic Festival, Maine Celtic Celebration, Winston-Salem Celtic Festival, Juan de Fuca Festival of the Arts, and Seattle’s respected Northwest Folklife Festival, where she was a regular performer from 1980 to 2013.
 Her music can be heard on radio from Italy, to Ireland, to New York, to Hawaii, to Japan and all parts in between.

 “Among the best in her genre.”
 Irish Music Magazine, 2013